soungofmusic/leisure-navigator--beaverhacks2025/README.md

 - **Scalability & Deployment:**
   – Deployed entirely on Google Cloud Platform (GCP) using Cloud Run/App Engine, Cloud Functions, and Firestore.

-- **MCP Integration (Optional Advanced Feature):**
-  – Configure a GitHub MCP server or add workspace rules to fetch additional context from your GitHub repository.
-This enables the AI to use your own libraries and documentation in its code generation and suggestions.

 ---